1918

 1942

-A massive fire devastates the KWV cellars in Stellenbosch – a single barrel of prized KWV Brandy is salvaged and transported to Paarl.
+A massive fire devastates the KWV cellars in Stellenbosch – rescuers salvage and transport a single barrel of prized KWV Brandy to Paarl.

 1949

-Roodeberg is officially launched in 1949 and becomes one of South Africa’s most iconic wines, largely due to its scarcity value and the fact that it isn’t widely available in South Africa.
+The official launch of Roodeberg in 1949 establishes it as one of South Africa’s most iconic wines, largely owing to its scarcity value and its limited availability in South Africa.

 1951